VarshaNMAMIT/Basic_chatbot/README.md

 - **[How it Works](#how-it-works)**

 # Usage
-Once the environment is set up, you can run the chatbot locally by starting the Flask server:
+🎇Once the environment is set up, you can run the chatbot locally by starting the Flask server:

 python app.py

-After running the command, the Flask app will be hosted locally, and you can access it via:
+🎇After running the command, the Flask app will be hosted locally, and you can access it via:

 http://localhost:5000

 How to Interact:

-Open the application in your web browser.
+🎇Open the application in your web browser.

-Enter a message in the chatbot interface, and it will provide a response based on predefined patterns.
+🎇Enter a message in the chatbot interface, and it will provide a response based on predefined patterns.

-Check the chatbot_log.csv file for a log of all interactions.
+🎇Check the chatbot_log.csv file for a log of all interactions.

 # Folder structure:
 #### chatbot-nlp/